Klara in the Sea

 Onboard Black Duck an unfortunate flying fish has sundried on the foredeck

 Then the sun went down, and a slither of moon hung briefly in the sky before disappearing behind the horizon.
-Clouds covered the sky and the night turned black.
+Clouds covered the sky, and the night turned black.

 We are getting closer to Singapore and the fleet of cargoes is thickening.